und3fined/slate/source/index.html.md

 ## HTTP Header

-Để truy cập được vào hệ thống của Finsify trên Header của HTTP request luôn cần 2 header `Client-Id` và `Service-secret`(hoặc `App-secret`).
+To access to Finsify system, Header of HTTP request must contain 2 headers `Client-Id` and`Service-secret`(or `App-secret`).

 ### Mô tả

 Header | Required | Description
 ------ | ---- | -----------
-Client-Id | yes | Finsify định danh `Developer` qua client-id này.
+Client-Id | yes | Finsify identifies `partner` by client-id .
-Service-secret | yes | Sử dụng cho các dịch vụ trên nền web.
+Service-secret | yes | Use for web-based service.
-App-secret | yes | Sử dụng cho các ứng dụng di động.
+App-secret | yes | Use for mobile applications.

 <aside class="notice">
-Nếu developer sử dụng Finsify cho các ứng dụng di động thì sử dụng App-secret thay thế cho Service-secret và ngược lại.
-Không được sử dụng Service-secret và App-secret trong cùng 1 request.
+In case developer uses Finsify for mobile application, please use App-secret instead of Service-secret.
+Notice that you can not use Service-secret and App-secret simultaneously in one request.
 </aside>

 ## Sample

-Ví dụ một request lên hệ thống của Finsify.
+An example of a request to Finsify system:

 > NodeJS code